-- Fluid mechanics: incompressible, non-viscous moving fluids; the continuity equation; Bernoulli's and Poiseuille's Laws; compressible, viscous moving fluids with sources and sinks using vector calculus; Navier-Stokes equation.
+- Compressible, viscous moving fluids with sources and sinks using vector calculus

 Students must have successfully completed PHYS1210 and PHYS1220, and at least one of MATH1120, MATH1210 or MATH1220 to enrol in this course.
 Students cannot enrol in this course if they have previously successfully completed PHYS2250